 Any month that you didn't buy an album, you'd have an extra $15 in your pocket to spend or save.

 I love the idea of a streaming music service where you can play anything and everything, depending on your mood.
 Discovering new music without worrying about buying an album that sucks is great.
 I've had lots of fun listening to albums on Apple Music that I wouldn't have otherwise bought.

-What I don’t love is the idea of putting money into something and then having nothing to show for it when I stop paying.
-3 I’m fine with paying $8/month for Netflix and with the knowledge that if I stop paying for Netflix, I can’t watch anymore.
+What I don't love is the idea of putting money into something and then having nothing to show for it when I stop paying. [footnote]You could compare it to renting a house vs buying.
+However, mortgages and interest rates are not part of the Apple Music experience.
+Yet.[/footnote] I'm fine with paying $8/month for Netflix and with the knowledge that if I stop paying for Netflix, I can't watch anymore.
 But somehow music feels more important than that to me.
-Digital vs “real” CDs doesn’t bother me.
-I don’t care if it’s on my computer or on a physical disc spinning in a record player.
+Digital vs "real" CDs doesn't bother me.
+I don't care if it's on my computer or on a physical disc spinning in a record player.
 I want the freedom to be able to stop paying and still enjoy the music I love.

 We'll see what happens in 2.5 months when the Apple Music trial runs out, but I think we'll stick to the old fashioned way of owning our music and running it through iTunes Match.
 I'm guessing that as part of the negotiations with the music labels Apple had to promise to retire iTunes Match at some point in the future.
 At which point we'll likely hop on the Apple Music bandwagon.